srobo/runbook/docs/contributing.md

 This is a deliberate change from a previous approach where content was arranged around the people who worked on specific areas.
-Unfortunately that approach lead to isolated silos of information which varied wildly in their internal structure, content approach, utility and discoverablity.
+Unfortunately that approach lead to isolated silos of information which varied wildly in their internal structure, content approach, utility and discoverability.
 While the runbook was pulled together from a number of those sources, it

 ## Content Guidance